 If you’re looking for the right cat insurance, we’re here to help.
-Take a look at the 5 best cat insurance companies below so that you can easily compare the advantages of each one and choose the one that suits your pet’s needs.
+Take a look at the 5 top cat insurance companies below so that you can easily compare the advantages of each one and choose the one that suits your pet’s needs.

 Hereditary and chronic